-For the interim period ended March 31, 2023
+For the interim period ended March 31, 2024

-For the first three months of the year 2023 ended March 31, the Company did not consummate any Real estate sales, the same no reported real estate sales for the same period last year.
-This resulted in no realized gross profit from sales for the same period for this and last year.
-Total Expenditures for the 3-month period was up by 146 %, from Php 14.543 M of the same period last year to Php 35.798 M for the 1st period this year.
-No significant changes were reported under Salaries, Bonuses and Employees' Benefits; Taxes and Licenses was also basically at the same level; increased utilization of company heavy equipment was responsible for the 156 % rise in Gas & Oil, from Php 0.104 M to Php Php 0.267 M; Security service expense, which was Php 0.354 M in the same period last year, upped to Php 0.556 M on account of additional security guards; Professional Fees which was nil for the same period last year as compared with the Php 0.040 M incurred for the same period this year on account of fees paid for public relations services while Repairs and Maintenance was up, from Php 0.077 M to Php 13.065 M on account of additional works at the Stratosphere and Primex Tower; The three-fold rise under Miscellaneous expense, from Php 1.410 M of the same period last year to Php 5,540 M was due to more sales and marketing activities and the payment of fines imposed by the Philippine Stock Exchange for disclosure violations; Interest expense rose from Php 1.238 M to Php 1837 M on additional bank loans.
-Rental expense which was nil for the same period last year amounted to Php 1.498 M this year for the lease of showrooms of the Primex Tower and Stratosphere.
+For the first three months of the year 2024 ended March 31, the Company consummated Real estate sales amounting to Php 175.799 M, as compared with no reported real estate sales for the same period last year.
+This resulted in a realized gross profit from sales of Php 126.530 M as against nil for the same period last year.
+Total Expenditures for the 3-month period was up by 77 %, from Php 35.798 M of the same period last year to Php 63.374 M for the 1st period this year.
+No significant changes were reported under Salaries, Bonuses and Employees' Benefits; Taxes and Licenses more than doubled, from Php 4.533 M for the 1sr quarter last year to Php 11.862 M on account of taxes and fees related to the company's loans ; the 26 % drop in Depreciation expense was due to full depreciation of some equipments while the reduced utilization of company heavy equipment was responsible for the 19 % drop in Gas & Oil, from Php 0.267 M to Php Php 0.216 M; no Broker's fees were paid out for the period on account of walk-in sales; Security service expense, which was Php 0.556 M in the same period last year, was significantly down to Php 0.082 M on account of reduced number of security guards; Professional Fees which was Php 0.040 M for the same period last year was upped to Php 0.071 M on account of fees paid for public relations services while Repairs and Maintenance was down, from Php 13.065 M to Php 1.894 M on account of reduced repair and maintenance works of the company's heavy equipment; Interest expense rose from Php 1.837 M to Php 36.205 M as the company's bank loans for the development of Primex Tower was classified as an expense.
+While Rental expense was almost unchanged.

-Revenues from Other Income sources earned during the 1st quarter amounted to Php 48.745 M, a rise of 220 % from the Php 15.112 M earned during the same period last year.
-Interest Income increased by 83 %, from Php 0.122 M to Php 0.270 M on account of maturity of installment sales contracts.
-Rental Income, which was Php 14.974 M for the same period last year, rose to Php 46.052 M, on new lease contracts at the Primex Tower.
-With no real estate sales earned during the 3-month period and the 146 % increase in general expenses, the Company still managed to record an income before tax of Php 12.947 M, as compared with the Php 0,569 M income earned during the same period last year on the strength of the 220 % rise from other income sources.
+Revenues from Other Income sources earned during the 1st quarter was almost at the same level as that of the same period last year except for Interest Income which increased by eight-fold, from Php 0.270 M to Php 2.499 M on account of maturity of installment sales contracts.
+Rental Income, which was Php 46.052 M for the same period last year was almost at par with the Php 43.326 M. With the significant rise in real estate sales consumated during the first 3-months of the year as its only major factor, the Company was able to record an income before tax of Php 110.132 M, as compared with the Php 12.947 M in income earned during the same period last year.